 ‘A special effects artist is exactly the same as a magician, in that we try to make you believe what you are seeing is really happening, using misdirection and mechanical devices you’re not aware of,’ explained Savini on the magic that he would bring to a variety of horror films.
 ‘I enjoy magic tricks.
 That’s what special make-up effects are, magic tricks.
 I enjoy doing make-up effects that are combined with some sort of stage magic that fools the audience, making them really believe what they are seeing, right in front of their very eyes.
 That is where my strength has been, as well as creatures and the true depiction of what death does to people.
 That sort of thing I saw first-hand as a combat photographer in Vietnam.
 If the fake stuff doesn’t give me the same feeling I got looking at the real stuff, the fake stuff isn’t real enough.’

 While the appeal of Friday the 13th would be the graphic murders, Miller’s screenplay adopted several key elements of Halloween and in turn these plot points inspired a generation of slasher films.
 In much the same way as the urban legends and nursery rhymes of old, the protagonists of Friday the 13th were isolated from the community and, specifically, parental figures, allowing them to disobey orders and wander from the path laid out before them.
 In Little Red Riding Hood it was the young girl literally leaving the path to pick flowers against the instructions of her mother, while in Friday the 13th it was teenagers indulging in sex, drugs and rock ‘n’ roll.
-In keeping with the template set out by Halloween, Miller’s protagonist Alice did not engage in sex and even remained clothed during a game of strip poker, but as each of her friends indulge in sex they are punished by the unseen killer.
+In keeping with the template set out by Halloween, Miller’s protagonist Alice did not engage in sex and even remained clothed during a game of strip poker, but as each of her friends indulge in sex and mischief they are punished by the unseen killer.

 The moral message of the slasher film was established very early on: sex equals death.
 The girl that wanders outside semi-naked or the boy that obsesses over losing his virginity to the popular girl at school will eventually be punished.
 ‘As in almost every slasher, in Friday the 13th sex and violence are inexorably tied together,’ described author Adam Rockoff in Going to Pieces.
 ‘As the prevailing theory goes, to satisfy the burgeoning sexuality of the predominantly adolescent male audience, numerous gratuitous scenes of nudity and sexual activity are inserted.
 To satisfy the hierarchical puritanical ideology which still pervades our society, those same teenagers who engage in these illicit acts are punished in the most brutal manner possible.
 However, in Friday the 13th, Cunningham justifies this post-coital slaughter by validating it with thematic relevance.
 Mrs. Voorhees doesn’t kill because of the sexual act per se but in retribution for the death of her son, whose neglect was prompted by the overriding sexual urge of irresponsible camp counsellors.’